masai-school/full-stack-dev-1908/course/week_6/day_3/coding_1.md

 - `color`: will change the value of the color
 - `font-size`: will update the value of font-size
 - `Delete Name`: will delete a particular name from the array inside the class
+- `Render`: When clicked, you should display all the name in seperate div and h1 tag in the form of a list